The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability

 With respect to these two properties, industrial SAT instances are similar to real-world networks.
 In many cases, the variable frequencies are heterogeneous~\cite{abl-sisi-09} and there is a high level of locality~\cite{agl-cssf-12}.
 The latter is often measured in terms of modularity.
 Inspired by network science, researchers have studied models that resemble industrial instances with respect to these properties.
-Particularly, Ansótegui et al.~\cite{abl-tilrsi-09} introduced a power-law SAT model for heterogeneous instances, which has been theoretically studied in therms of satisfiability thresholds~\cite{fkrss-bstpldrs-17,fkrs-ptssf-17,fr-stnr2-19}.
+Particularly, Ansótegui et al.~\cite{abl-tilrsi-09} introduced a power-law SAT model for heterogeneous instances, which has been theoretically studied in terms of satisfiability thresholds~\cite{fkrss-bstpldrs-17,fkrs-ptssf-17,fr-stnr2-19}.
+A different model with heterogeneous degree distributions has been studied by \citet{cooper2SAT}, \citet{levy17}, and \citet{omelchenko2019}.
 Moreover, \citet{gl-lrsi-17} introduced a model in which variable weights lead to heterogeneity while an underlying geometry facilitates locality.
 Comparing this to network models, the former model~\cite{abl-tilrsi-09} is the SAT-variant of Chung-Lu graphs~\cite{cl-ccrgg-02,cl-adrgged-02}.
 The latter~\cite{gl-lrsi-17} is based on the popularity-similarity model~\cite{pks-pvsgn-12}, which is closely related to hyperbolic random graphs~\cite{kpk-hgcn-10} and geometric inhomogeneous random graphs~\cite{bkl-sgirglt-17}.

 Besides serving as somewhat realistic benchmarks for SAT competitions~\cite{gl-dpssi-17}, these SAT models can be used to study solver behavior depending on heterogeneity and locality.
 One can experimentally observe that a high level of heterogeneity improves the performance of SAT solvers that also perform well on industrial instances~\cite{abl-tilrsi-09,bfs-etcsf-19}.
 Moreover, locality seems very beneficial as solvers appear to implicitly use the locality of a given instance~\cite{gl-lrsi-17}.
-This coincides with the findings of experiments on actual industrial instances that show that the locality (a.k.a.~modularity) of an instance is a good predictor for solver performance~\cite{ngf-icsssp-14,zmw-rcpssp-17,zmw-esmmssp-18}.
+This coincides with the findings of experiments on actual industrial instances that show that the locality (measured using modularity) of an instance is a good predictor for solver performance~\cite{ngf-icsssp-14,zmw-rcpssp-17,zmw-esmmssp-18}.